webketje/drawio-font-awesome/README.md

 ![How to load this library on desktop](/assets/load-desktop.png)
 </details>

-*If you can see the files but they look "disabled", try to rename them with the `.xml` extension via File Explorer, then reopen the <kbd>File</kbd> menu.*
+*If you can see the files but they look "disabled", try to rename them with the `.xml` extension via File Explorer, then reopen the <kbd>File</kbd> menu.
+If you can't see the files, make sure the file selection dialog shows "All Files" and not only draw.io diagrams*

 ### Load online